FZJ-IEK3-VSA/HiSim-Building-Sizer/docs/index.rst

 ..
-Building Energy Simulator documentation master file, created by sphinx-quickstart on Thu Oct  7 17:06:08 2021.
+HiSim Building Sizer documentation master file, created by sphinx-quickstart on Fri Feb 17 12:50:51 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.